solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 # End-to-end security with Azure Synapse Analytics

 Wide World Importers is host to a plethora of data coming from many disparate sources.
 The idea of bringing all of their data together into Azure Synapse Analytics for them to query, gain insights, and consume in ways they have never done before is exhilarating!
 As much as it is an exciting game-changer for this business, it opens up a large amount of surface area for potential attack.
-Security must be established at the forefront at the time of design of this solution.
+Security must be established in the forefront at the time of design of this solution.

 This lab will guide you through all the security-related steps that cover an end-to-end security story for Azure Synapse Analytics.
 Some key take-aways from this lab are: